-Either way, congratulations!
-Now that your game is ready to share, it’s time to get the word out and pitch your game for previews and reviews.
+If that describes your game, then first of all, congratulations!
+Now that your game is ready to share, it’s time to get the word out and pitch it for previews and reviews.

-We’ll do this by showing you how to write a great video game press release that helps you stand out from the crowd.
+If all of this sounds daunting, don’t worry.
+We’ll teach you how to write a great video game press release that helps you stand out from the crowd, which should become a cornerstone of your marketing efforts.

-But whether you’re handling your game’s PR yourself or you’ve got an external agency doing it for you, it’s likely that those PR plans will require a solid press release.
+But whether you’re handling your game’s PR yourself or you’ve got an external agency doing it for you, those PR plans will likely require a solid press release.

-What is a press release, and why do I need one?
+What is a press release, and do I need a press release for my video game?

 The easiest way to reach the audiences you want your game in front of is usually through the gaming press.